pSpaces/Programming-with-Spaces/project.md

 * Contribution rules

 Interoperability
-* Networked repositories architecture
+* Networked repositories architecture (for all languages)
-* Protocol
+* Protocol adherence for all languages

 Security
 * Access control